Defence Force Members

 - Rehabilitation costs

-- Discounted medication
+- Discounted or free medication

 - Assistance with household/domestic duties

 What injuries are covered and is there a time limit?

 The Legislation covers a wide variety of physical injuries, diseases and psychological injuries.